The detection pipeline

 Architecture principles

 Fully stateless.
 Every API call is independent — Tuteliq never stores conversation text, context, or session state between requests.
 This is a deliberate privacy-by-design decision: when processing children’s data under GDPR/COPPA, the safest data is data you never store.
 Pass conversation history with each request that needs it; results are returned and content is discarded.
 No training on your data.
 Content sent to Tuteliq is used solely for real-time analysis and is not retained for model training.
 See the GDPR section for data retention details.
 Parallel processing.
-All harm classifiers run simultaneously, not sequentially.
-This is how Tuteliq maintains sub-400ms response times even when checking against all nine KOSA categories.
-Policy-configurable.
-Use the/policy/ endpoint to adjust detection thresholds, category weights, and moderation rules for your specific use case — without changing your integration code.
+All harm classifiers in/analyse/multi run simultaneously, not sequentially — so checking against all nine KOSA categories costs no more wall-clock time than checking one.
+Typical p95 for LLM-backed detection is ~1.4s; warm single-endpoint calls land lower.

 Next steps